Classical combinations of quantum states for solving banded circulant linear systems: Solving banded circulant linear systems

-\paragraph*{Algorithm.} We employ the CQS technique by~\citet{huang2021term} and use Algorithm~\ref{algoMain} to solve the given circulant linear system of equations.
-An overview can be found in Figure~\ref{figMain}.
+We employ the CQS technique by~\citet{huang2021term} and use \cref{algoMain} to solve the given circulant linear system of equations.
+An overview can be found in \cref{figMain}.
 We outline the idea behind the algorithm below.